AnalyticalGraphicsInc/STKCodeExamples/StkAutomation/Python/StkMetaDataExtractor/README.md

 This script is intended to be used from the command line with two arguments:
 1. the path to a scenario file (*.sc or *.vdf).
-2. the desired path of the output file (*.xml or *.json)
+2. the desired directory for the output files (*.xml and *.czml)

 Example:
-python StkMetadataExtractor.py "c:\Temp\sampleScenario.vdf" "c:\Temp\summary.xml"
+python StkMetadataExtractor.py "c:\Temp\sampleScenario.vdf" "c:\Temp"

-The output summary.xml file will briefly describe the contents of the scenario.
+The output XML file and CZML file will have the same name as the scenario - in this example "c:\Temp\sampleScenario.xml" and "c:\Temp\sampleScenario.czml".